JensBender/loan-default-prediction/README-hf-hub.md

 ---

-## Model Card Contact
-For questions or feedback about the model, please contact Jens Bender on [GitHub](https://github.com/JensBender) or [Hugging Face](https://huggingface.co/JensBender).

----

 ## License
 The model pipeline is licensed under [Apache-2.0](LICENSE).
 The source code of this project, hosted on [GitHub](https://github.com/JensBender/loan-default-prediction), and the source code of the web app hosted on [Hugging Face Spaces](https://huggingface.co/spaces/JensBender/loan-default-prediction-app), are licensed under the MIT License.